The History of the PSSN

 PSSN has developed thematically and expanded in size since 2010.
 Whilst changing every year, PSSN has always offered the opportunity for senior public servants to interact informally with their cross-sectoral peers.
 This has proved to be an invaluable testing ground for creative ideas and new ways of thinking which can be applied to daily work in serving government.

-The Network has allowed members to sustain contact well beyond the end of the Foresight Retreat and is now looking to cement a network of high-level government officials, who will come together in 2020 to consider the disruptive forces shaping the next 10 or 20 years.
+The Network has allowed members to sustain contact well beyond the end of the Foresight Retreat.
+It is now a network of high-level government officials, who come together annually to consider the disruptive forces shaping the next 10 or 20 years.

 From exploring how to future-proof society in the face of automation to upholding the social contract in the 21st century, examining the impact of migration flows on government policy and defining a core set of attributes for successful central units, the PSSN has proved to be an invaluable testing ground for a discussion of new ideas.
 Conclusions are summarised in a report after the seminar, which is made publicly available for interested readers.